myavuz92/unreal_AnimatedTextPlugin/README.md

 ### AnimationFinished

 "AnimationFinished" is a Dispatacher that is being called when the animation stops.
-There are only two possible outcoes either the loop is finished that means the condition "paused" is false or it was paused with the "PauseText" Event which of course leadst to the condition "paused" being true.
+There are only two possible outcomes, either the loop is finished that means the condition "paused" is false or it was paused with the "PauseText" Event, which of course least to the condition "paused" being true.

 ![AnimFinish](https://github.com/user-attachments/assets/b6c6d413-e7c1-47f0-9140-e327b3c422d6)